 - A variance based on a verification of non-citizen documentation by the US Citizenship and Immigration Service(USCIS) if the State agency properly used SAVE and the State Agency provides the reviewer with: - 1.
-The non-citizen's name - 2.
-The non-citizen's status, and - 3.
-Either the Alien Status Verification Index (ASVI) Query Verification Number or the USCIS Form G-845, as annotated by USCIS - A variance based on the State agency's wait for the response of USCIS to the State agency's request for official verification of the non-citizen's documentation if the State agency properly used SAVE and the State Agency provides the reviewer with either: - 1.
-The date of request if the State agency was waiting for an automated response, or - 2.
-A copy of the completed Form G-845 if the State agency was waiting for secondary verification from USCIS. - Application of New Regulations.
+The non-citizen's name, - 2. the non-citizen's status, and - 3. either the Alien Status Verification Index (ASVI) Query Verification Number or the USCIS Form G-845, as annotated by USCIS. - A variance based on the State agency's wait for the response of USCIS to the State agency's request for official verification of the non-citizen's documentation if the State agency properly used SAVE and the State Agency provides the reviewer with either: - 1.
+The date of request if the State agency was waiting for an automated response, or - 2. a copy of the completed Form G-845 if the State agency was waiting for secondary verification from USCIS. - Application of New Regulations.
 The reviewer will exclude variances resulting from the application of a new SNAP Federal regulation or implementing memorandum for a 120-day period of time in accordance with specific instructions contained in the regulation or implementing memorandum, provided that the State agency has implemented the regulation.
 The variance exclusion period will only fully apply if the State agency has implemented the regulatory change in a timely manner and in accordance with the provisions of the regulatory change. - 757 Federal Written Policy.
 The reviewer will exclude variances resulting from incorrect written policy that a State Agency acts on that is provided by a USDA employee authorized to issue SNAP Policy and that the State agency correctly applies.
+For purposes of this section, written Federal policy is that which is issued in regulations, notices, handbooks, and FNS-signed policy memoranda.
+Written Federal policy is also a letter from FNS to a State agency which contains comments on the State agency's SNAP manual or instructions.